JonmarCorpuz/SecondBrain/Protocol Suite - OSI.md

 	* Fragmented packets needs to be reassembled at their destination so that they can be processed at the Session Layer
 	* The speed and rate of the transmission also has to match the connection speed of the destination system

-## Network Layer
+## Network Layer (Layer 3)

 The Network Layer is the third layer of the OSI model and is responsible for handling the routing, addressing, and logical network topology

 * Determines the best path for data to travel from the source to the destination across multiple networks
 * The intended destination can be found based on the IP address that resides in the frame of the data packets

-## Data Link Layer
+## Data Link Layer (Layer 2)

-The Data Link Layer is the second layer of the OSI model and is responsible for providing error detection and correction, as well as the framing of data for transmission and creating a reliable link between directly connected nodes

-* Home to switches on the local network and network interface cards (NICs) on local devices
+Responsible for formatting data into frames and preparing it for transmission over the physical layer, as well as handling the reception of incoming frames

-## Physical Layer
+## Physical Layer (Layer 1)

-The Physical Layer is the first layer of the OSI model and is responsible for the physical connection between devices
+Responsible for the physical connection between devices

 * Defines hardware elements (Ex: *Cables*, *Connectors*, *Transmission medium*, *etc.*)